Cobalt’s playbook for revenue alignment

 Cobalt also prioritizes outreach to leads based on the following scale:

-1. Did they change jobs within the last 30 days?
-That gives them a higher lead score.
+1. Job changes within the last 30 days get a higher lead score.

-3. Do they meet Cobalt’s ICP?
-If they changed jobs in the last 30 days, meet Cobalt’s ICP, and came from a current customer, those will be MQLs, and they get higher scores.
+3. Leads that meet Cobalt’s ICP, changed jobs in the last 30 days, and came from a current customer become MQLs with higher scores.

-Any other leads are moved to a suspect bucket.
-The suspect is a rainy-day kind of lead after you have followed up on all your MQLs.
+Other leads go into a suspect bucket.
+Work these after you've followed up on all your MQLs.